Soaring Eagle 5k, 10k, Half-Marathon, Marathon and 50K Trail Run

 Day-of registration available onsite beginning at 7:00am.

 Right in Sammamish, Soaring Eagle is a very popular destination for runners and hikers alike with easy to access trailheads.

 The distances offered are 5k, 10k, Half-Marathon, Marathon and 50K.
-For views of the trails, check out pictures by Glenn Tachiyama from previous years.
-Fully stocked Aid Stations every 3-4 mileswill give runners plenty of places to fuel up.
-We will have water, Nuun, Clif Shots/Bloks/Bars, PBJ sandwiches, fruit, cookies, pretzels and more.
+For views of the trails, check out pictures from previous years.
+Fully stocked Aid Stations every 3-4 miles will give runners plenty of places to fuel up.
+We will have water, Nuun, Clif Shots/Bloks/Bars, PBJ sandwiches, fruit, cookies, pretzels, and more.
 And as always there will be an assortment of food and beverages after the race.

 Looking forward to seeing you out there!

 Already signed up?
-Share the news with your friends on the Facebook events page.
+Share our event with your friends on Facebook.

 5k - $27